 About me’s.
 These are always kind of so cheesy and I’m sure mine will be no different but here it goes.

 Fast forward 5 years, I moved to San Francisco to study photography at SFSU.
-I shot exclusively film and felt so cool because of it.
+I shot exclusively film.
 I was stubborn and in love with film completely.
 I moved to Italy for a year and only brought a 35mm and a medium format film camera.

 Flash forward a few more years I started grad school at Mills College and studied studio art, finally sucked it up and learned to love digital, and started carving spoons and fell in love with wood.